 The Hibbs laboratory is pursuing atomic-scale mechanisms of synaptic proteins, with a current focus on ligand-gated ion channel structure and function.
-We employ a multidisciplinary approach encompassing molecular biology, protein biochemistry, pharmacology, electrophysiology and X-ray crystallography.
+We employ a multidisciplinary approach encompassing molecular biology, protein biochemistry, pharmacology, electrophysiology, x-ray crystallography and cryo-electron microscopy.

 - Ion channel structure-function